e6quisitory/wolf3d-reimpl-cpp/README.md

 <a name="credits"/>

 ## Credits
-All textures used are the official Wolfenstein 3D textures that shipped in the game back in 1992.
+All wall and sprite textures + the logo at the top of this README are from the official Wolfenstein 3D artwork that shipped in the game back in 1992.
 I found them [here](https://www.spriters-resource.com/pc_computer/wolfenstein3d/).

 </a>